cognifog-eu/iot-edge-gw/README.md

 The next step installs K3S:
 `curl -sfL https://get.k3s.io | sh -s - --write-kubeconfig-mode 644`

-Here is the official rancher documentation to install k3s: https://docs.k3s.io/quick-start

 And that’s it!
 You have a Kubernetes cluster running!
 You can check it with the command:
 `kubectl get pods -A`

-(A comprehensive description of **B. K3S installation** step can be found at https://www.padok.fr/en/blog/raspberry-kubernetes)
+(A comprehensive description of **B. K3S installation** step can be found at https://www.padok.fr/en/blog/raspberry-kubernetes.
+In addition, here is the official rancher documentation to install k3s: https://docs.k3s.io/quick-start)

 ## C. IoT Edge Gateway manifest files
 The current version of the IoT Edge Gateway consists of 2 services split into 4 files (YAML manifests) to be deployed by using K3S: